 How much noise from neighbours is reasonable?

-In condominium living, reasonable accommodation is required from both sides of the complaint.
-Sometimes the person complaining about the noise is not reasonable.
-One of my clients told me she does not want to hear any noise in her expensive apartment.
-This is impossible.
-The human ear is extremely sensitive to noise and will detect even the slightest noise, especially if it is otherwise quiet.
+In condominium living, reasonable accommodation is expected from both parties: those generating the noise and those affected by it.
+However, complaints are not always reasonable.
+For example, one client expressed that she did not want to hear any noise in her expensive apartment.
+Such an expectation is unrealistic, as the human ear is extremely sensitive and will detect even the faintest sounds, especially in otherwise quiet environments.

 Impact noise from neighbours

 The most common source of noise from neighbours is impact noise.
-This is noise, usually from above, but could be from an adjacent apartment, created by walking, dropping objects, or moving furniture.
+This is noise, usually originating from above, but it could also be from an adjacent apartment, created by activities such as walking, dropping objects, or moving furniture.
 The ability of a building structure to resist this type of noise is described by Impact Insulation Class (IIC).
 There is no requirement in the Ontario Building Code for any specific level of IIC.
 However, the recommended minimum level is IIC 55.
-This is a modest level of sound isolation, not satisfactory to many people.
+This level of sound isolation is modest, which may not be satisfactory to many people.

 Reducing Impact Noise